2303A52054/SpendlyFinance/README.md

 ---

-*Built by Varsha · SR University · School of CS & AI*
+*Built by Varshitha Gangula · SR University · School of CS & AI*